pcakes/RHTE-SWAPI/README.md

     b.
 NOTES:
         i. the statements that create `dim_character`, `dim_film`, and `fact_appearance` are all idempotent.
 This script can be run as many times as you want and there should only be one row per film, character, and film/character combo in each table, respectively. ii. `inter_*` tables are not due to assessment constraints (`CREATE` `INSERT` `SELECT`)
+    c. run `~/mysql-8.0.15-win64x> bin\mysqldump -u root -p mysql --no-data > ../db.sql` to dump schema information into your folder.
 5. After you're satisfied with your tables, export them for later.
+6. Run `task_one.py` using your python interpreter (assuming you've installed the requirements, mysql-connector)
+    a. `~>python.exe task_one.py`
+7. Run `task_two.py` using your python interpreter (assuming you've installed the requirements, requests)